 - Many Amazon customers have lost their jobs or have tightened their spending due to COVID-19, which means little disposable income.
 Unfortunately, this could affect sales on Prime Day.

-- With customers limited on where they can shop, they are looking to Amazon now more than any other retailer—71% of consumers reported shopping on Amazon during the pandemic.
+- With customers still limiting themselves on where they can shop, they continue to look to Amazon—71% of consumers reported shopping on Amazon during the pandemic.

 - Since customers are committed to saving money and limited on where to shop, the millions of deals offered on Prime Day would be hard to ignore.